 Can we imagine how excited the shepherds were when they heard a multitude of the heavenly host, praising God and saying,

 “Glory to God in the highest heaven,

 and on earth peace among those whom he favors!”
 (Luke 2:14)

-The shepherd could not have fully understood all that the angels were saying, but they did not sit idly by:
+The shepherds could not have fully understood all that the angels were saying, but they did not sit idly by:

 When the angels had left them and gone into heaven, the shepherds said to one another, “Let us go now to Bethlehem and see this thing that has taken place, which the Lord has made known to us.”
 So they went with haste and found Mary and Joseph, and the child lying in the manger.
 (Luke 2:15-16)

-The message to the shepherds is a universal message from God to all people.
+The message to the shepherds is a universal message.
 The angles trumpeted God’s greatest gift to all of us.
-How do we respond to it today?
-Do we unwrap it?
+How do we respond?
+Does the Christmas message escape us today?

 When the goodness and loving kindness of God our Savior appeared, he saved us, not because of any works of righteousness that we had done, but according to his mercy, through the water of rebirth and renewal by the Holy Spirit.
 This Spirit he poured out on us richly through Jesus Christ our Savior, so that, having been justified by his grace, we might become heirs according to the hope of eternal life.
 (Titus 3:4)

 When Jesus was born into the world, Judaism had degenerated into a system of rules and regulations to follow.
 When the earthly ministry of Jesus was revealed, the Jewish religious leaders were not prepared for his message of rebirth.
 Christmas is about rebirth.
 It is about a saving grace that transcends all of our human understanding about pleasing God alone through what we do.